lewagon/dotfiles/01-Ruby/01-Programming-basics/03-Age-in-days/README.md

 ## Key learning points

 The following questions may seem obvious to most of you, **but make 100% sure you can precisely answer all of them**.
-Variables and methods are the cornerstones of ruby programming, and you should have an in-depth understanding of these concepts.
+Variables and methods are the cornerstones of Ruby programming, and you should have an in-depth understanding of these concepts.

 ### On variables